Illustration of parent nursing an infant

 Once you’ve established (or reestablished) your milk supply, you may want your baby to feed at the breast/chest.
 Your IBCLC will support you in reaching your goals by creating a personalized plan.
 It may be necessary to monitor your child’s weight with your IBCLC and pediatrician to ensure they gain appropriately during this process.

 Relactation and induced lactation require commitment and the skilled guidance of an IBCLC.
-Go here to request a consultation with an IBCLC and specify your unique feeding goals in the notes field.
+Request a consultation with an IBCLC to work toward your unique feeding goals.
 We believe in you, and we’re behind you all the way.

 Get the care you deserve